johnpaulsolo/one-page-challenge/README.md

   · Feel free to use any image of your choice.

-  · Utilize proper HTML markup for images and include alt attributes with descriptive text.

   · (Optional but highly recommended) Host the page in any tool/service that you would prefer.

 **Mockups for Small and Large Devices**